lindnjoe/klipper_openams/README.md

    - Adjust retry settings if needed

 2. **AFC_AMS1.cfg**:
-   - Map lanes to your specific AMS unit slots
+   - Map lanes to your specific AMS unit slots *preconfigured for T0-T3
    - Set LED indices if using LED indicators
-   - Configure hub settings and bowden lengths
+   - Configure hub settings and bowden lengths *will be done later with auto configuration*

 3. **Include in printer.cfg**:
    ```ini